xmtp/docs-xmtp-org/docs/pages/inboxes/user-consent/support-user-consent.md

 Get the latest consent records from the network:

 :::tip[Note]
 Consent syncing is backed by XMTPs history system.
 Syncing will only work if a history sync url is specified on client create.
-By default a Ephemera hosted history sync server is provided.
+By default a Ephemera hosted history sync server is set.
 :::

 :::code-group